Improve the overall health and wellness of your organization with a single, modern platform.

 Moreover, assistance programs can help employees feel more engaged at work and happier at home - without the worry of having to pay for professional services.

-While employers value EAPs for their capacity to provide prompt support to employees in crisis, serve as a core mental health counselling service, and offer integrated financial and legal support, there are a number of pain points for which organizations are demanding solutions.
+Employers value EAPs for their capacity to provide prompt support to employees in crisis, serve as a core mental health counselling service, and offer integrated financial and legal support.
+But there are a number of pain points for which organizations are demanding solutions.

-The task of program promotion often falls squarely and unaided on the shoulders of overworked HR leaders and teams, with most engaged mental health programs, for example, requiring consistent and ongoing endorsement and communication.
+Program promotion often falls squarely and unaided on the shoulders of overworked HR teams, with most engaged mental health programs, for example, requiring consistent and ongoing endorsement and communication.

 Overall, program satisfaction levels have traditionally been variable, with many EAPs sadly underused (the approximate usage in Canada has been gauged at just 13%4).
 It’s also not uncommon for usage rate calculations that confuse utilization (number of cases) with penetration (number of unique individuals accessing a service) to lead to billing frustration.